Updated: 26 February 2020

 We have gathered information from the World Health Organisation (WHO), the British Foreign Office, Public Health England, the Boarding Schools’ Association (BSA) and consulted our local surgery about the spread of the virus.
 Current thinking is that the virus can be transmitted from person to person before any signs of infection are evident.
 Therefore the only way in which we can protect our pupils, staff and community is by reducing the risk of transmission from people who have a high likelihood of coming into contact with the virus.

 It is important that we remain informed about the virus and I want you to know that we are doing everything we can do to keep everyone safe.
 There is a limit to what we can do and we are doing all that is reasonable.
 We are working within the bounds of what we are legally entitled to do and cannot prevent a parent from arranging for a child to travel to a high-risk area.
 We can, however, insist upon quarantine upon return.
 Currently, the UK has 10 cases.

-High-risk areas are currently defined as: China, Singapore, Hong Kong, Thailand, South Korea, Japan, Malaysia and Taiwan.
+High-risk areas are currently defined as China, Singapore, Hong Kong, Thailand, South Korea, Japan, Malaysia, Taiwan, and Italy.

 The School has taken the following action:

 - We have advised Staff not to travel to high-risk areas, and we have cancelled any visits, including parents and recruitment agents, from high-risk areas.

 - Pupils have been advised not to travel to high-risk areas during half-term and the Easter holidays.
 We recommend that they should remain in Britain.
 We are aware that Guardians may be unwilling or unable to accommodate pupils for this period of quarantine and that the School is unable to make such arrangements.